 Accommodation: Where to Stay in Marsaxlokk

 7. Archaeological and Nature Sites near Marsaxlokk

 To discover some of Malta's most distinctive seaside scenery, continue two kilometers away from Marsaxlokk to Saint Peter's Pool.
 This secluded spot, with its natural swimming pool, is a (not-so-well-hidden) treasure of the southwest coast.

-The crystal-clear azure and emerald waters are perfect for swimming and snorkeling (ladders offer access to the sea).
+The crystal-clear emerald waters are perfect for swimming and snorkeling.
+Ladders offer access to the sea.
 Smooth flat rocks around Saint Peter's Pool provide sunbathing areas, and there are shaded areas as well.

-Also nearby is the archaeological site of Tas-Silg on a hilltop overlooking the turquoise waters of Marsaxlokk Bay.
-The Tas-Silg site includes ruins of four different historical periods.
-There is a settlement dating back to the Bronze Age, a temple of the Tarxien period (3000 BC to 2500 BC), a Greco-Punic temple to the Goddess Astarte, and an early Christian chapel (1st century AD).
+Reservations are required to visit the nearby archaeological site of Tas-Silġ on a hilltop overlooking Marsaxlokk Bay.
+The Tas-Silġ site includes ruins of four different historical periods: a Bronze Age temple of the Tarxien period (3000 BCE to 2500 BCE), a Greco-Punic temple dedicated to the Goddess Astarte, and an early Christian chapel (1st century CE).

-The pottery, ivory, and stoneware uncovered on the Tas-Silg site indicate that the Greco-Punic temple may have been the Temple of Juno, which was looted by Verres, the Roman governor of Sicily and Malta around 70 BC.
+The pottery, ivory, and stoneware uncovered on the Tas-Silġ site indicate that the Greco-Punic temple may have been the Temple of Juno, which was looted by Verres, the Roman governor of Sicily and Malta around 70 BCE.

 8. Beautiful Baroque Buildings in Naxxar